Flowersh0026/618-final/doc/final.md

 queue by inserting/removing elements to/from tail/head, while top will only do a read operation on the head.

+As a concurrent data structure, the most computationally expensive part is the synchronization on the key variables, for example, ensuring the head and tail pointers are correct.
+Besides the updates on these key variables, other operations can be parallelized across the threads that use the concurrent queue.
+Thus, the efficiency on these synchronization is important to improve the overall performance of the concurrent queue under the multi-threaded environment.

 In this project, we studied how different methods of synchronization influence the performance of a concurrent dynamic sized queue.
 We only studied the push and pop operations, because the top operation is relatively trivial and does not